Juancard/voting-app/README.md

 ### Prerequisites

-In order to use Clementine.js, you must have the following installed:
+In order to use Voting-app, you must have the following installed:

 - [Node.js](https://nodejs.org/)
 - [NPM](https://nodejs.org/)